 The executive order states that "adequate COVID-19 safeguards" will "decrease the spread of COVID-19, which will decrease worker absence, reduce labor costs, and improve the efficiency of contractors and subcontractors at sites where they are performing work for the Federal Government."
 Accordingly, "ensuring that Federal contractors and subcontractors are adequately protected from COVID-19 will bolster economy and efficiency in Federal procurement."

 The order states that executive departments and agencies "shall, to the extent permitted by law, ensure that contracts and contract-like instruments … include a clause that the contractor and any subcontractors (at any tier) shall incorporate into lower-tier subcontracts."
 This clause "shall specify that the contractor or subcontractor shall, for the duration of the contract, comply with all guidance for contractor or subcontractor workplace locations published by the Safer Federal Workforce Task Force," provided that "the Director of the Office of Management and Budget … approves the Task Force Guidance and determines that the Guidance, if adhered to by contractors or subcontractors, will promote economy and efficiency in Federal contracting."
 The clause "shall apply to any workplace locations (as specified by the Task Force Guidance) in which an individual is working on or in connection with a Federal Government contract or contract-like instrument."

-As noted above, it is expected that the clause will include a vaccination requirement similar to the one issued in President Biden's Executive Order on Requiring Coronavirus Disease 2019 Vaccination for Federal Employees, which states: "Each agency shall implement, to the extent consistent with applicable law, a program to require COVID-19 vaccination for all of its Federal employees, with exceptions only as required by law."
+As noted above, it is expected that the clause will include a vaccine requirement for government contractors similar to the one issued in President Biden's Executive Order on Requiring Coronavirus Disease 2019 Vaccination for Federal Employees, which states: "Each agency shall implement, to the extent consistent with applicable law, a program to require COVID-19 vaccination for all of its Federal employees, with exceptions only as required by law."